FedACH® Services Business Continuity Guide

 The Federal Reserve Banks have multiple sites to support connections to critical applications.
 If there is a service or building disruption, the processing of files and the associated financial accounting entries may be delayed, with plans to resume as quickly as possible at contingency sites.

 During a disruption, Federal Reserve staff will work to ensure the highest possible level of service.
 Successful operations will require both coordination and cooperation between financial institutions and Federal Reserve staff.
-The Federal Reserve FedACH® and Check Services Customer Support will broadcast information to financial institutions using e-mail, FedLine®, telephone, or website postings.
+The Federal Reserve FedACH® and Check Services Customer Support will broadcast information to financial institutions using e-mail, FedLine®, telephone, recorded messages or website postings.
 Customer Support staff offers service support for all products.
 You may also view the current Service Status and/or General Notifications by accessing Service Status at any time.

 Knowledge of the plans outlined here will help ensure continued service during a Federal Reserve FedACH or Check Services processing disruption.
 Your normal operating procedures, record keeping practices, and attention to daily routines are important safeguards against processing interruptions.
 In addition to help minimize a disruption of service, financial institutions are encouraged to implement the following: